Neelanjan Mukherjee, PhD

 Kimberly Callahan (MOLB), MSc

 Kim worked on the role of pseudouridylation in steroidogenic cells.
-She is now a scientist at the National Jewish Hospital in the genomics core.
+She is now a scientist at PTC therapeutics.

 Rotation Students: